React Native Google Cast

 • Read through Discovery Troubleshooting in the Google Cast documentation.

-• If using a custom receiver application in the Google Cast SDK Developer Console that's Unpublished, make sure you register your device in the Cast Receiver Devices.
+• If you're creating a custom web receiver and its status is Unpublished in the Google Cast SDK Developer Console, make sure you register your device in the Cast Receiver Devices.
 Once you do that, you need to wait about 15 minutes and then restart your Cast device.

 • Check the Debug log in Xcode or Android Studio for any warnings and errors.